-Documents uploaded to AAMC’s LoR Portal must be in the Portable Document Format (PDF).
+Documents uploaded to the AAMC’s LoRP must be in PDF form.
 In order to save a file as a PDF, you must have PDF conversion software installed on your computer.
-Depending on your system, you may be able to “save” your document as PDF or “print” your document to PDF.
+Depending on your system, you may be able to “save” your document as a PDF or “print” your document to PDF.
 If you do not see the option to save or print your document as a PDF, you may not have PDF conversion software installed.
 There are many free, on-line conversion tools.
 To find one that meets your needs, we suggest typing “convert to PDF for free” into your preferred Internet search engine.

 4. My file is too big to upload.
 How can I reduce the file size?

-The maximum file size accepted for upload to AAMC’s LoR Portal is 1 MB (1,000 KB).
+The maximum file size accepted for upload to the AAMC’s LoRP is 1 MB (1,000 KB).
 If you try to upload a file that is larger than this, you will receive an error message.

 Many factors contribute to the file size of your letter, but the length of the actual letter likely is not the reason your file is too large.
-Images, colors, and the version of Adobe Acrobat you may be using are the main factors in a large PDF file.
+Images, colors, and the version of Adobe Acrobat you may be using are the main factors that contribute to a large PDF file.
 Here are some tips to keep your LoR file size small:

 5. What should I do if I have an issue that isn’t addressed on this page?

-Please contact AAMC at (202) 862-6249 or send ERAS Client Technical Support a message .
-Additional information is provided on the AAMC website at AAMC’s Letter of Recommendation Portal (LoRP) .
+Please contact the AAMC at (202) 862-6298 or send ERAS Client Technical Support a message .
+Additional information is provided on the AAMC website at AAMC’s LoRP .